The Green Dragon CBD Logo

 • Energizing qualities

-• Anxiousness (at high doses)
+• Anxiety or paranoia (at high doses)

-Since these symptoms are anecdotal and not based on scientific research, it is hard to determine whether or not THCa could be harmful, and at what doses.
+Since these symptoms are anecdotal and not based on scientific research, it is hard to determine whether or not THCa could be harmful and at what doses.
 The best way to start taking any cannabis products is to start with a very low dose.
 Using the instructions on the package or bottle as a guide, observe and track your experiences and gradually increase the dose from there until you find your sweet spot.

 https://cdn.prod.website-files.com/627d284eb79828f894d0a981/6298c8f0390bf4af9b7a81ca_green-dragon_full-logo%204.svg